-Whether you believe it or not, the majority of the real estate market has moved online.
-What used to be an industry that depended on cold calling and traditional marketing, has now moved to an industry that relies heavily on social media marketing.
+The real estate market is officially online.
+What used to be an industry that depended on cold calling and traditional marketing, is now an industry that relies heavily on social media marketing.

-If you’re a realtor, you understand how big of an impact social media has on building trust in your former and future client base.
+If you’re a realtor, you understand how big of an impact social media has on building trust in your client base.
 Social media is a major lead generator for real estate businesses, yet most real estate brands fail to maximize their efficiency online.

-By tweaking your content strategy and optimizing your current and future social media posts.
-You can achieve great results for your real estate brand.
-Here are 5 tips that will help you step-up your real estate social media marketing in 2018.
+It’s simple to tweak your content strategy in order to achieve great results for your real estate brand.
+Here are 10 tips that will help you step-up your real estate social media marketing in 2022.

-1. Using the Right Real Estate Hashtags to Optimize Your Content
+1. Use the Right Real Estate Hashtags to Optimize Your Content

 Hashtags are often misinterpreted as a tactic with the sole purpose to increase likes on a social media post.
-While hashtags do bring more engagement to your content, they are also a way to facilitate discovery on social media.
-An avenue for potential customers to find your real estate brand.
+While hashtags do bring more engagement to your content, they also facilitate discovery on social media.
+They are an avenue for potential customers to find your real estate brand.

-Some real estate hashtags you can use to find potential homebuyers or to attract potential real estate clients include:
+Here are some hashtags you can use to find potential homebuyers or to attract potential real estate clients:

 Generic Real Estate Hashtags